 Membership Applications (Task2)

-GAC members who are interested in joining the WG should express their interest by responding to the call for volunteers email mentioned above.
-The responding email could provide information of their expertise, profession etc..
-After the closing date of the call for volunteers, the secretariat will submit a list of volunteer names to the (interim) chair and the GAC chair.
+Unless otherwise specified in its Terms of Reference, a GAC Working Group will be maintained open for additional GAC members/observers to join at any point in time through the course of its work.
+Upon Group initiation, GAC members who are interested in joining the WG should express their interest by responding to the call for volunteers email mentioned above.
+The responding email could provide information of their expertise, profession etc., as deemed appropriate.
+After the specified date of the call for volunteers, the secretariat will submit a (initial) list of volunteer names received till the specified date to the (interim) chair and the GAC chair.
+GAC Support Staffwill keep the list up to date as new participants request joining the Group.

 Election of the Working Group leaders (Task3)

 3.3.1 Unless a Chair has already been named by the GAC Leadership, normally two co-chairs will be selected at the first meeting of the WG.
 A Working Group may elect to have Co-Chairs and Vice-Chairs.
 Under extraordinary circumstances, ICANN staff may be requested to perform administrative coordination of the WG until such time a Chair can be appointed.
 Once selected, a Working Group Chair will need to be confirmed by the GAC.
 If there are any objections to the selected Chair, the WG will conduct a vote to establish whether there is sufficient support for the selected Chair.
 If not, the Working Group will be requested to reconsider their choice for Chair and return to the GAC with a new proposal.
-Adoption of the Term of Reference (Task3)

-Original Language:
+3.4 Adoption of the Terms of Reference (Task3)

+3.4.1.
 All GAC Working Groups require the following documents to be completed as part of the Working Group initiation process:

 A Terms of Reference; and